-"Increment" means stretch increasingly, a Value set appears as shown below after selecting increment.
-If you choose "list", a Value set appears as shown in below picture, the dynamic block can only be stretched according to the number in the list.
+appears as shown below after selecting increment.
+If you choose "list", a Dist type Increment Dist increment C Dist type list Value set appears as shown in below picture, the dynamic block can Dist minimum Dist value list 0.8001 Dist maximum as shown in below picture.
+Obviously, by value list, you can define certain numbers of the stretch, to realize an accurate stretch.

 Click the text frame which is on the right side of the "distance value list", one button with ellipsis on it will appear.
 Click this button, a "Add distance" dialog box will be displayed.
-Add three numbers "1".
-"1.5".
-"2" in the dialogue box, as shown in below picture.
+Add three numbers "1"."1.5"."2" in the dialogue box, as shown in below picture.

-Exit from block editor and stretch the right grip, you will see several gray lines appearing on the right side of the keyway, and the keyway can only be stretched to the gray line position, as shown in below picture.
-Obviously, by value list, you can define certain numbers of the stretch, to realize an accurate stretch.
+Exit from block editor and stretch the right grip, you will see several gray lines appearing on the right side of the keyway, and the keyway can only be stretched to the gray line position,